Gurdwara Hemkund Sahib: Travel

 A recent study examining altitude sickness at Hemkund Sahib found that almost one-third of pilgrims who travelled to Hemkund suffered from Acute Mountain Sickness (a form of altitude sickness).
 Approximately 150,000 pilgrims are believed to travel to Hemkund Sahib each trekking season, and almost 50,000 people are at risk of developing Acute Mountain Sickness each year.
 The authors stated the difficult nature of the trek, limited water consumption, and lack of awareness regarding altitude sickness as the main contributory factors.

 Present Gurudwara

 During the construction of Gurudwara Shri Hemkund Sahib.
-Digitized by Panjab Digital Library.
+Digitised by Panjab Digital Library.

 Design and construction of the present gurudwara at Hemkund was started in the mid-1960s, after Major General Harkirat Singh, KCIO, Engineer-in-Chief, Indian Army visited the gurudwara.
 The engineering brain behind the Gurudwara project, Major General Harkirat Singh selected Architect Manmohan Singh Siali of the Military Engineering Services (MES) to head the design and construction effort.
-Thereafter, Architect Siali made annual trips to Hemkund Sahib and organized and supervised complex construction.
+Thereafter, Architect Siali made annual trips to Hemkund Sahib and organised and supervised complex construction.
 M/s Sahib Singh, Harbhajan Singh & Gursharan Singh were the dedicated Gursikh contractors who worked on the construction, overcoming numerous weather, altitude, terrain, and logistic challenges.
 The unique design and construction are acclaimed as marvels, both of which have borne the test of sustainability over the past many decades.

+Lakshman Lokpal Mandir

+The Lokpal Lakshman Temple, situated on the banks of Hemkund Lake (Lokpal Lake) in Chamoli district, Uttarakhand, is an ancient Hindu shrine associated with local traditions and the mythology of the Ramayana.
+The lake was traditionally known among the people of the Bhyundar Valley as Lokpal Jheel, long before Hemkund became a major Sikh pilgrimage centre.

+It is believed that Lord Lakshman, the brother of Lord Rama, performed penance here in his previous birth in the form of Sheshnag.
+The Lakshman Temple is situated on the banks of Hemkund Lake, and the villagers of Bhyondar visit the temple to offer prayers and worship.

+Shri Lokpal Lakshman Mandir along with Lokpal Jheel.